 The current income tax charge is calculated on the basis of the tax laws enacted or substantively enacted at the end of the reporting period in the countries where the Company's subsidiaries operate and generate taxable income.
 Management periodically evaluates positions taken in tax returns with respect to situations in which applicable tax regulation is subject to interpretation.
 It establishes provisions where appropriate on the basis of amounts expected to be paid to the tax authorities.

-For the year ended 31 December 2019 Amounts expressed in thousands of RMB except for share data
+For the year ended 31 December 2020 Amounts expressed in thousands of RMB unless otherwise stated

-2 SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES (CONTINUED) 2.20 Current and deferred income tax (continued)
+2.20 Current and deferred income tax (continued)

 (b) Deferred income tax